joey-qytyku/OS-90-fixed/docs/Manual/2_Scheduler/2_Context Types.md

 ## How Do I Get the Current Context Type?

 The answer: you don't.
-It is already known, and code should be designed for only one context type.
+It is already known, and code should be specified for specific contexts.

 For the purposes of error checking or any odd scenario where it is necessary to get the current context, there are functions for that.
 TI cannot be detected.